rdelarosa3/caredx-challenge/README.md

 *** Requirements to interact with Page***

-Create at leat one Account with name ending in (Global).
+Create at leat one Account with name ending in (Global).<br>
-Create at least one Child account for each Global Acccount.
+Create at least one Child account for each Global Acccount.<br>
-Create Open/ Closed Opportunites for each child account to interact with chart.
+Create Open/ Closed Opportunites for each child account to interact with chart.<br>
 Create at least one open case for any child company

 1. User may view and search through the Accounts List on the left section.